shreyasthiagaraj/docs.blockstack/_ios/tutorial.md

 	  ![](images/splash.png)

-### Update the Main.storyboard
+### Update the LaunchScreen.storyboard

-Rather than have you build up your own UI, this section has you copy and paste a layout into the XML file source code for the **Main.storyboard** file.
+Rather than have you build up your own UI, this section has you copy and paste a layout into the XML file source code for the **LaunchScreen.storyboard** file.

-1. Select the `Main.storyboard` file.
+1. Select the `LaunchScreen.storyboard` file.
 2. Choose **Open As > Source Code**

-    The `blockstack-example/blockstack-example/Base.lproj/Main.storyboard` file
+    The `hello-blockstack-ios/Base.lproj/LaunchScreen.storyboard` file
     defines the graphical elements.
 Some elements are required before you can functionality to your  code.